-Non-Interactive Streaming Licences are available to webcasters based in Australia with users who are also based in Australia and/or the territories listed in the Territories Schedule.
+Non-Interactive Streaming Licences are available to webcasters based in Australia.
+In certain specific circumstances, PPCA may also be able to issue a licence to webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Interactive Streaming Licence:

-Interactive Streaming Licences are available to webcasters based in Australia, with users who are also based in Australia and/or the territories listed in the Territories Schedule.
+Interactive Streaming Licences are available to webcasters based in Australia, with users who are based in Australia.
+In certain specific circumstances, PPCA may also be able to issue a licence to interactive webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Background Music on Websites Licence:

-If you want to use sound recordings as background music on your website, PPCA can offer a licence which permits you to use between 10 to 15 sound recordings from different artists on a random loop on your website.
-Please note that this licence does not allow you to synchronise sound recordings with any videos that you may upload to your website or to associate any particular sound recording with any particular webpage.
+If you want to use sound recordings as background music on your website, PPCA can offer a licence which permits you to use between 20 to 30 sound recordings from different artists on a random loop on your website.
+Please note that this licence does not allow you to synchronise sound recordings with any videos that you may upload to your website or to associate any particular sound recording with any particular webpage, product or service.

 How Do I Apply for a Webcasting Licence?